Skip Navigation LinksHomeProgrammesApplied ScienceBachelor of Applied Science (Laboratory Science) (Level 7)

 Graduates will have the skills to be employed as measurement technicians, research technicians, field technicians, or education/laboratory technicians in:

-• Private and government-funded laboratories
+• Private and government-funded testing and analytical laboratories

-• Crown Research Institutes
+• Research and development at Crown Research Institutes

 To find out more about possible job prospects and salaries